Osama-REOPRO/Teknofest-TenX-Processor/README.md

 This is the full RISCV processor that we the TenX team developed for the Teknofest 2024 competition.
-The entire thing is written from scratch in Verilog.
+The entire design is written from scratch in Verilog.

 #  DESIGN SUMMARY
 The project involved designing a 5-stage pipelined processor to enhance instruction processing